 For its first quarter century, the Senate tried to operate without permanent legislative committees.
 From 1789 until December 1816, the Senate relied on three-to-five-member temporary—or “select”—committees to sift and refine legislative proposals.
 A late 18th-century guidebook on “how a bill becomes a law” would have explained the process in three steps.
 First, the full Senate met to discuss the broad objectives of a proposed bill.
 Next, members elected a temporary committee to convert the general ideas expressed during that floor discussion into specific bill text.
 The senator who received the most votes automatically became chairman.
 This system ensured that committees would consist only of those who basically supported the proposed legislation and that activist members would have more committee assignments than those who were less engaged in the legislative process.
 In the third step, after the committee sent its recommendations to the full Senate, it went out of existence.

 In 1806, concerned over the increasing amounts of time consumed in electing dozens of temporary committees each session, the Senate began to send new legislation to previously appointed select committees that had dealt with similar topics.
-Soon, the Senate also began dividing the president’s annual State of the Union message into sections by subject matter and referring each section to a different select committee.
+Soon, the Senate also began dividing the president’s annual message into sections by subject matter and referring each section to a different select committee.

 On December 10, 1816, the Senate took the final step and formally converted 11 major select panels into permanent “standing” committees.
 This action ensured that those committees, each with five members, would be available not only to handle immediate legislative proposals, but also to deal with ongoing problems and to provide oversight of executive branch operations.